 Routine changes on personnel arrangements, can mean that software updates delayed or uncompleted.

-Decreases or changes on placed physical security updates, can allow unauthorized access to server rooms or BIT structure.
+Decreases or changes on proper physical security updates, can allow unauthorized access to server rooms or BIT structure.

 This new working ways and changes add risk and create opportunities for unauthorized usage or endangering the building management systems.
-Most buildings have series of systems for controlling the functions connected to internet.
-These are IP based CCTV and go up to “Smart Buildings” which are sophisticated and have well-equipped integration systems for controlling heating, air cycling, lighting etc thorough Building Management Systems.
+Most buildings have series of systems for controlling the functions connected to the internet.
+These go up from IP based CCTV to “Smart Buildings” which are sophisticated and have well-equipped integration systems for controlling heating, air cycling, lighting etc thorough Building Management Systems.

-Any system connected to internet, are defenseless against potential criminals, pc pirates and in some cases foreign state-supported actors.
-Attacks against to building management systems not just let the attacker to take control for the usage of violating the building management, also these systems and corporate IT nets they may be connected.
+Any system connected to the internet, is defenseless against potential criminals, pc pirates and in some cases foreign state-supported actors.
+Attacks against to building management systems not just let the attacker take control for the usage of violating the building management, also these systems and corporate IT nets they may be connected.

 To protect these devices against cyber attacks, we can apply below items:

 1- Evaluate the potential security risks and agree with building stakeholders(Owners, Facilitate Managers, IT/Cyber Security teams) on a mitigation plan for the continuous observation process.

 2- Check/scan unknown Iot devices that may be connected to your net/systems.

 3- Make sure that all Iot devices are safe behind a distributed security wall.